 Another great part about the Murf tool is that it is very simple to use and also provides the capability to upload videos or images to embed the text-to-speech voices on.
 Voices can be adjusted for Pitch, Emphasis, and Speed to suit you and your audience’s requirements.

 Murf home page demos define perfectly what is the capability of their voices, which sound very human and sound really good.

 Murf’s subscription starts with a one-time plan of $9 and the Pro plan with all voice access is at $39 per month.
 The yearly plans are 33% percent discounted.

 Voice Reader Home 15

 Linguatec, A Germany-based company has been creating TTS apps for many years.
 This Voice Reader Home 15 tool can easily convert text into audio files.
-You need to pay for standard edition, around €49 (£42/$57) per voice, it’s quite expensive.
-But the application is much useful as it is able to convert emails, PDFs, EPUBs & Word Documents into audio clips very easily.
+You need to pay for the standard edition, around €49 (£42/$57) per voice, it’s quite expensive.
+But the application is very useful as it is able to convert emails, PDFs, EPUBs & Word Documents into audio clips very easily.
 It gives you a wide choice of voices, around 67 different voices are there to choose from.
 It also provides you support in around 45 languages including Danish, Italian, Turkish & French.